DanielRagsdale/LibRiff/README.md

 # LibRiff
-A library for manipulating RIFF-Like files
+A simple Java library for manipulating RIFF-Like files.